mattsilber/imageloader/readme.md

 * BitmapColorOverlayFilter : addColorOverlayFilter(int) : Overlay the Bitmap with a color
 * BitmapColorReplacementFilter : addColorReplacementFilter(int, int), addColorReplacementFilter(Map<Int, Int>) : Replace any occurance of a color with it's mapped value
 * BitmapRotationFilter : addRotationFilter(int) : Rotate the Bitmap (degrees) (may change Bitmap size)
+* BitmapColorFilter : addColorFilter(ColorFilter) : Apply a ColorFilter to the Bitmap
+* BitmapCenterCropFilter : addCenterCropFilter(int, int) : Perform a centerCrop-type filter on an image (useful for backgrounds)

 ### AndroidSVG Assets